• Skip to primary navigation

 Instructions

-• In a large bowl, use your hands to mix the ground beef, sour cream, egg, Parmesan cheese, kosher salt, and black pepper.
-Wet your hands and shape the mixture into 12 meatballs, each weighing about 2oz.
+• In a large bowl, use your hands to mix the ground beef, sour cream, egg, parmesan cheese, kosher salt, and black pepper.
+Wet your hands and shape the mixture into 12 meatballs, each weighing about 2 ounces.

-• In a large, wide pot, heat the olive oil over medium heat.
+• In a large (12-inch) lidded saucepan or skillet, heat the olive oil over medium heat.
 Add the garlic and cook, stirring, about 1 minute, just until golden.
-Add the tomato sauce, kosher salt, black pepper, onion powder, oregano and cayenne and bring to a boil.
+Add the tomato sauce, kosher salt, black pepper, onion powder, oregano, and cayenne.
+Bring to a boil.

 • Add the meatballs, spooning the sauce on top.
-Cover, reduce the heat to medium-low, and simmer the meatballs until they are cooked through, for about 30 minutes.
-Start checking on them after 20 minutes – they might cook faster, depending on your stove.
+Cover, reduce the heat to medium-low, and simmer the meatballs until they are cooked through, about 30 minutes.
+Start checking on them after 20 minutes - depending on your stove, they might be ready faster.

 • Remove the lid and turn the cooked meatballs in the sauce to coat.
 Garnish them with parsley and serve.